3. November 19th. Amlot cancels December visit.

-Each letter I used to send up until last week involved approximately two hours of real time.
+Each letter I used to send by post up until last week involved approximately two hours of real time.
 In the total process.
-So my ‘Letters to Byron‘ in this Blog format have an allocated two hours.
+From getting the paper, stamps and envelopes, to writing, to getting to the postbox on the day.
+So my ‘Letters to Byron’ in this Blog format have an allocated two hours.

 Today then is Monday.
 November 19.

 Where do I begin with today’s letter?

 I just got in from a swim.
 Yesterday I bought a Speedo, $35 for a proper one, from a sports store in Dana Point and today I put it on.

 Have Speedo will use it.
 Last time I put on a Speedo was probably 1976, my final year of competitive swimming.
 No wonder its such a memory jab.

 I mentioned it in a letter to you months ago, but to remind you, in June of this year, I was driving along the motorway towards the desert when a huge big truck drove into us.